 Have you ever spilled coffee on some of your clothes?
 Especially white clothing?
 Have you paid much attention to the golden color it turns to?

 Well, that is a great color if you do it on purpose.
-So the next time you need to dye your clothes that color, don’t buy dye.
-No, instead dye them with old coffee grounds.
+So the next time you need to dye your clothes that color, instead of buying dye, reuse coffee grounds by turning them into a dye.

 16. Boost Your Root Harvest